nullgemm/globuf/readme.md

 ### Complex example
-The complex example can help us test advanced features of Globox that require specific capabilities not provided by the library itself.
+The complex example can help us test advanced features of Globuf that require specific capabilities not provided by the library itself.

 Press (but don't hold) the following keyboard keys to trigger various actions: